wangleiphy/ml4p/projects/README.md

 [Symbolic Regression](https://github.com/MilesCranmer/PySR) is a method to let you fit data with mathmatical expressions.
 Play with this package and use it for a cool application.

+## 10. Rubik’s cube

+[Reinforcement Learning to solve Rubik’s cube (and other complex problems!)](https://medium.datadriveninvestor.com/reinforcement-learning-to-solve-rubiks-cube-and-other-complex-problems-106424cf26ff).
+Our class does not cover Reinforcement Learning.
+However, if you are interested in Rubik's cube and want to explore how Machine Learning can be applied to it without relying on complex group theory, you can see that article and [github code](https://github.com/Shmuma/rl/tree/master/articles/01_rubic).

 ## Lastly, welcome to bring your own project...